Francesco Sabatelli

 Francesco went to paint a lunette in the hall where his father had worked, painting Hector che arsa una nave greca e cosi adempiuto il decreto dei fati, viene da Aiace Talamonio costretto a indietreggiare.

 In Venice he made a copy of Titian's Assumption of the Virgin.
 He also made a sketch of the Hayez canvas depicting a scene from the end of The Count of Carmagnola by Manzoni and designed for the church of Santa Croce the canvas of Sant'Antonio resurrects the dead, finished by his younger brother Giuseppe.

 He died while painting Ajax the lesser tries to save himself from the storm, and spiteful of the gods, dies in his arms of his father Oileus.
-Like his brother, he died of tuberculosis (pulmonary phtisis).
+Like his brother, he died of tuberculosis (pulmonary phthisis).
 He died at Milan.